CMET-UGent/MicroRaman/README.md

 Functions  | Actions
 ------------| -----------
-hs2mq | converts a `hyperSpec::hyperSpec` object directly to a `MALDIquant::MassSpectrum` object
-intervalplot | plotting function that shows if (trimmed) wavelengths are evenly spaced grid_arrange_shared_legend | Function for creating a common legend for 2 ggplot2 figures. iterationsplot | plots baseline correction for several iterations on the spectral data to determine the optimal number of iterations
+baselinecorrplot | plot the result of optimal baseline correction hs2mq | converts a `hyperSpec::hyperSpec` object directly to a `MALDIquant::MassSpectrum` object intervalplot | plotting function that shows if (trimmed) wavelengths are evenly spaced iterationsplot | plot the effect of iterations on baseline correction grid_arrange_shared_legend | Function for creating a common legend for 2 ggplot2 figures. iterationsplot | plots baseline correction for several iterations on the spectral data to determine the optimal number of iterations mq2hs | Convert a MassSpectrum object to a hyperSpec object ramplot | Convenience function to plot Raman spectra (from `MALDIquant::MassSpectrum`) SCA | calculates the spectral contracst angle between two vectors SCA.diss | calculates the spectral contrast angle (SCA) between all cells in a hyperSpec object wlcutter | Set intensities of a given bandpass to a defined value (anomalous peak removal)

 ## Avaiable datasets